EdinsonRequena/simple-port-scanner/README.md

 ![alt text](https://raw.githubusercontent.com/EdinsonRequena/simple-port-scanner/master/scanner2.png)

-The script will scan the ports you specified.
+The script will scan the ports that you specified.
 If there is an open port, the script will notify you

 ![alt text](https://raw.githubusercontent.com/EdinsonRequena/simple-port-scanner/master/scanner3.png)